IN BRIEF: What is known about overnight drone attack on Russian regions

-MOSCOW, May 22. /TASS/.
-Air defenses downed 105 Ukrainian drones over Russian regions overnight, the Defense Ministry said.
+MOSCOW, May 23. /TASS/.
+Air defenses intercepted and destroyed 112 Ukrainian drones over Russian regions overnight, the Defense Ministry said.

-Two people were injured and residential and non-residential buildings were damaged as a result of a drone attack in Tula.
+Eight people were injured when drone wreckage crashed in the Lipetsk Region's Yelets.

 TASS has compiled the main information on the consequences of the attack.